coxmars/Ahumado-App/README.md

 ## Project Status
-Project is: In Progress, the app is almost finished but the main functionality of learning programming lenguajes is not completed/working and maybe a profile user should be added in the near future too.
+Project is: Completed, the app is finished but some changes can be aplied to improve several functionalities.

 ## Room for Improvement

 Room for improvement:
-- The code for the blog handlers could be a lot better, it's inefficient due to the few minutes it took to add it, with time it can be a lot better.
-- In the login and registration alerts should appear to correctly guide the user.
+- The payment section can be improved in a good way, maybe deleting the crypto payment and just having the credit cards to have better order.

 To do:
-- Implement the main functionality of learning programming languages.
-- Improve the blog section.
+- Nothing for the correct functionality of the app, but as I said maybe some changes to improve the UI/UX in payment section etc.

 ## Contact